aa-ps/discover-with-aaron/posts/how-to-generate-images-using-openai.md

 ---
 title: "How To Generate Images Using OpenAI"
-desc: "Learn how to use OpenAI's API to generate images using DALLE-3."
+desc: "Discover how to create images using OpenAI's DALLE-3 API."
 img: "alien"
 date: "2024-03-11"
 tags: ["Artificial Intelligence", "Node.js"]
 ---
 # How To Generate Images Using OpenAI
 ## Background Information
-I kept seeing TikTok videos of people generating images using ChatGPT and I was amazed at the images that were generated.
-I wanted to generate some images as well, but found out that ChatGPT Plus is $20 a month!
-I was like hell nah, and since I already had some experience working with the OpenAI API, I did some research on how I can generate images for a cheaper price.
-In this post, you'll see how I learned to generate images using OpenAI.
+Lately, there's been a surge of TikTok videos showcasing AI-generated images created using ChatGPT, which sparked my curiosity.
+However, subscribing to ChatGPT Plus at $20 a month seemed pricey.
+Therefore, using my existing knowledge with OpenAI's API, I explored a more affordable way to generate images.
+In this post, I'll guide you through the process of generating images using OpenAI's API.

 ## Prerequisites
-_Before you continue reading, make sure you have the following:_
+_Before you start, ensure you have the following:_
 1. An OpenAI account.
 2. An OpenAI API key.
-3. Account funds.
+3. Sufficient account funds.
 4. Node.js installed.

-## Create Folder & JavaScript File
+## Create a Project Folder and JavaScript File
-Create a folder for your project and make a new file called _'**generate.js**'_.
-This is where we will do our coding!
-Now change your current directory to the new folder you created.
+First, create a new folder for your project and add a file named _**generate.js**_.
+This file will contain the code to generate images.
+Change your current directory to the newly created folder.

-## Install NPM Packages
+## Install Required NPM Packages
 ```shell
 npm i openai
 ```
-## Generate And Save Image Locally
+## Generate and Save the Image Locally
+Create the following code in the _**generate.js**_ file to generate and save an image:
 ```js
 import OpenAI from "openai";
 import { writeFile } from "fs";